Q: When was SAPHA formed?

 * Indo-Caribbean is a generalized term used to describe people who are and/or are the descendants of immigrants from South Asia.

-SAPHA members are interested in increasing the visibility and awareness of South Asian public health issues through community engagement, education, research, advocacy and policy development.
-We encourage all individuals interested in advancing the South Asian Public Health Association (SAPHA) mission to join as a member.
-We offer two membership levels: Professional and Student.
-Annual membership dues for Professional members are $50 and $30 for Student members.
+SAPHA members are interested in increasing the visibility and awareness of South Asian public health issues through community engagement, education, research, advocacy, and policy development.
+We encourage all individuals interested in advancing the SAPHA mission to join as a member.

 SAPHA is a non-profit organization that is run by a committed group of diverse professionals who have been elected to its Board of Directors and have volunteered their time and expertise to SAPHA.
 Funds collected by SAPHA will be used to further the vision and mission of SAPHA.
 Membership Benefits include the opportunity to participate in SAPHA elections, committees, run for the Board, receive access to a membership database, and more.